 Since I was in Bavaria for the first time some ten years ago, I’m in love with traditional German cuisine.
-Especially when it’s cold outside and you need something to warm you up, visiting some of traditional beer houses is the best thing to do.
-Although Hofbräu is originally from Munich, they have branches in another German cities, as well.
+Especially when it’s cold outside and you need something to warm you up, visiting some of the traditional beer houses is the best thing to do.
+Although Hofbräu is originally from Munich, they have branches in other German cities, as well.
 And I was so happy when I’ve found one in Hamburg, too.
 I’ll just say that we had our lunch in a huge wooden barrel (of course, Karlo picked up a table for us) and it was great.

 After our lunch, we’ve just strolled around the city for a while.
 We’ve walked over the bridges and next to canals.
 Just sat on a bench for a while observing the city.

 Our last stop that day was a place related to engineering and technology I was mentioning at the beginning of this post.
 Miniatur Wunderland is the biggest model railway in the world.
 They’ve created models of parts of Germany, Austria, Italy, Switzerland and America.
 It contains around 1,040 trains and around 260,000 figures.
 There is a model of the airport where planes are landing and departing.
 And every few minutes lights are switching to show how the ‘wonderland’ looks like during a ‘daylight’ and a ‘night’.
 There are so many details on models and so many things happening in it.
 From firemen being busy with taking care of a building in a fire, football match happening at the stadium or trains transporting passengers from one side of the model to another.

 If you’re going to visit Miniatur Wunderland, I would suggest you get your tickets in advance.
 You can buy them on a link here.